Andalucia (or Andalusia) in the south of Spain offers incredible cultural experiences and landscapes. Read on for must-visit places in this region!

 It’s thought that the Alhambra dates back to the 9th century, and was extended to the complex it is today throughout the next four to five centuries; it reached its pinnacle when the first king of the Nasrid dynasty built his royal residence in the castle of the Alhambra in the 13th century.

-Wandering through the Alhambra can only be described as a once-in-a-lifetime kind of experience that transports you back to a regal and flourishing age in Andalucia, but trying to plan your visit to the Alhambra and secure tickets can be a real headache so make sure you read my guide to the Alhambra in Granada.
+Wandering through the Alhambra can only be described as a once-in-a-lifetime kind of experience that transports you back to a regal and flourishing age in Andalucia, but trying to plan your visit to the Alhambra and secure tickets can be a real headache (it’s one of the most popular places to visit in Spain) so make sure you read my guide to the Alhambra in Granada.

-When you are in Granada, make sure you also check out the Cathedral Granada, Calle Caldereria Nueva (a narrow street famous for dozens of teahouses), and Mirador San Nicolas, a free sunset view point that takes approximately 20 minutes to get to on foot from the historic centre.
+When you are in Granada, make sure you also check out the Cathedral Granada, Calle Caldereria Nueva (a narrow street famous for dozens of teahouses), and Mirador San Nicolas, a free sunset view point that takes approximately 20 minutes to get to on foot from the historic centre – don’t skip this incredible city during your Andalucia trip!

 Where to stay in Granada: If you are visiting Granada, the best place to stay is in the historic center of the city.
 We chose to stay at a fabulous boutique hotel, Hotel Párraga Siete.
 The hotel’s design is warm and welcoming, and the staff were no exception – extremely helpful and friendly.
 There are plenty of restaurants nearby and the rooms are spacious and very comfortable.
 Click here to check current rates for Hotel Párraga Siete or click here to see other highly rated hotel options in Granada!